 With these tips in mind…

-If you’ve taken care to clean, inspect, repair, and properly store your shoes for the end of the season, getting out on the trail as soon as the snow flies next season will be a piece of cake!
+If you’ve taken care to clean, inspect, repair, and properly store and hang your snowshoes for the end of the season, getting out on the trail as soon as the snow flies next season will be a piece of cake!